 - Masonry mortar dust and other asbestos cement products

-Even today, cabinet makers doing renovations will work in older houses and commercial buildings containing asbestos in their cabinets and other construction materials.
-Tearing apart old work releases dormant asbestos particles into the air.
+Even today, cabinet makers work on renovations in older houses and commercial buildings that contain asbestos in their cabinets and other construction materials.
+Tearing apart old work releases dormant asbestos fibers into the air.